QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

-Testing on the Log / Cobb--Douglas case
+Testing on the Log / Cobb--Douglas Case
 ------------------------------------------